-In late 2025, our team of four will compete in the “World’s Toughest Row” from La Gomera in The Canary Islands to Antigua in The Caribbean, battling strong winds and waves of up to 60ft in aid of The Matt Hampson Foundation.
+In late 2025, our team of three will compete in the “World’s Toughest Row” from La Gomera in The Canary Islands to Antigua in The Caribbean, battling strong winds and waves of up to 60ft in aid of The Matt Hampson Foundation.
+Download our Partnership Pack.

 Far fewer people have completed this challenge than have summited Mount Everest, swum from England to France, or completed the infamous Marathon Des Sables in Morocco.